 (Photo credit: Sophie Raymond)

-Rachael Beesley is an internationally renowned Australian violinist, director, concertmaster and educator specialising in the field of historically informed performance (HIP).
+Rachael Beesley is an internationally renowned Australian-British violinist, director, concertmaster and educator specialising in the field of historically informed performance (HIP).
 As guest concertmaster with Europe’s most distinguished HIP ensembles and orchestras, Anima Eterna Brugge, La Petite Bande and New Dutch Academy, guest director with Les Muffatti Brussels Baroque Orchestra and performer with Les Arts Florissants and Orchestra of the Age of Enlightenment, Rachael performs in ongoing yearly concert seasons and regular musical events in festivals and concert halls worldwide.

 Rachael plays a pivotal role in Australia’s cultural landscape as: Co-Artistic Director, director and concertmaster of the Australian Romantic & Classical Orchestra, which she co-founded in 2013; co-founder and member of Ironwood; guest concertmaster with the Australian Brandenburg Orchestra, Pinchgut Opera, Opera Australia and Victorian Opera; and guest director with Adelaide Baroque and NZBarok.
 Rachael is invited to guest direct modern orchestras from the violin, including the Canberra and Tasmanian Symphony Orchestras, Melbourne Chamber Orchestra and features on over 50 album recordings and broadcasts for radio and television.